thePatonSystem/thePatonSystem.github.io/README.md

 3 — Determine whether admissible paths exist
 4 — Test whether continuation preserves invariants

 If admissibility holds, domain modelling may proceed.

 If admissibility fails, continuation terminates.

-This procedure is independent of domain equations and can therefore be applied across scientific, computational, organisational, and physical systems.
+This procedure is independent of domain equations and therefore applicable across **scientific, computational, organisational, and physical systems.**

----

-# The Tier System

-Tier 0 — Availability
-Tier 1 — Distinction
-Tier 2 — Constrained Relation
-Tier 3 — Admissibility Gate
-Tier 4 — Datum Interface
-Tier 5 — Generative Recursion
-Tier 6 — Structural Laws
-Tier 7 — Domain Instantiation
-Tier 8 — Boundary Horizon

 ---